ScallyBag/Picochess-Live-System/README.md

             f5 ANALYSIS (flexible option on by default)           PONDER g5 TRAINING (this is new in 2.00)                       - h5 REMOTE (working again from 1.00 on)                REMOTE
+        14. Version set to 2.01
+        15. Support of changing the voice volume via menu option and picochess.ini

 If you don't want to replicate/replace the whole repository on your Pi and only if you are already on my personal picochess version 1.0, you only need to replace the following files in the picochess directory:

 Files to be replaced in…